kubeflow/website/content/docs/gke/troubleshooting-gke.md

 ## Legacy networks are not supported

-Cloud Filestore and GKE tries to use the network named `default` by default.
+Cloud Filestore and GKE try to use the network named `default` by default.
 For older projects, this will be a legacy network which is incompatible with Cloud Filestore and newer GKE features like private clusters.
 This will manifest as the error **"default is invalid; legacy networks are not supported"** when